neondatabase/website/content/docs/guides/prisma-migrate.md

 1. In the Neon Console, select **Settings** > **Databases**.
 1. Click **New Database**.
 1. Select the branch where you want to create the database, enter a database name, and select a database owner.
-For simplicity, we'll name the shadow database `shadow`, and we'll select the same branch where the `neondb` database resides.
+For simplicity, name the shadow database `shadow`, and select the same branch where the `neondb` database resides.

-The connection string for this database is the same as the connection string for your `neondb` database.
-Only the database name differs:
+The connection string for this database is the same as the connection string for your `neondb` database, only the database name differs:

 ```text
 postgres://sally:************@ep-throbbing-firefly-664409.us-east-2.aws.neon.build/shadow